OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 Purpose: 1) reduces probability of AI initiatives being overlooked for proper governance (including security) - as covered by controls in this document, and 2) increases incentive for proper governance as the AI program takes responsibility for it.
 Without proper governance, the controls in this document can only happen by accident.

-See Risk management under SECPROGRAM for security-specific risk analysis.
+See Risk management under SECPROGRAM for security-specific risk analysis, also involving privacy.

 Note that an AI program is not just about risk TO AI, such as security risks - it is also about risks BY AI, such as threats to fairness, safety, etc.